 So if you just want the recipe, skip down to the bottom, but if you want my notes, read on for the step by step!

 - 1 C homemade mayonnaise —> I like this homemade mayo recipe!
 If you have never made it don’t be scared.
 It is actually surprisingly easy.
-OR if you would rather buy it, Thrive Market has a Whole30 compliant mayo here already made and ready to go.
-You can even try it free (just pay shipping) for the first time with this offer!
+OR if you would rather buy it, Thrive Market has a Whole30 compliant mayo here already made and ready to go which I love for the convenience.

 - 1/3 C coconut milk —-> Make sure to get unsweetened.
 I found mine near the coconut in the making section.
 It was a Thai brand.